UalaceCafe/log_redux/README.md

 ## What LogRedux is not

-LogRedux does not intend to be a replacement for the _stdlib_ Logger library - it's neither better nor more complete than it.
+LogRedux does not aim to be a replacement for _stdlib_'s Logger library - it's neither better nor more complete than it.
 Rather, LogRedux is simply another alternative for logging in your Ruby application.

 ## Installation